neutron-org/neutron-dao/README.md

 2. run `./test_proposal.sh` or  `./test_subdao_proposal.sh`.
 3. see that proposal has passed.

-There is decent amount of [integration tests](https://github.com/neutron-org/neutron-integration-tests/tree/main/src/testcases)
+There are a number of [integration tests](https://github.com/neutron-org/neutron-integration-tests/tree/main/src/testcases) to cover main functionality.

 ## License